-The 25 km product is less accurate, but provides a better representation of the buoy winds than the 50 km product.
+The 25 km products are less accurate, but provide a better representation of the buoy winds than the 50 km products.
 On the other hand, the latter product is more representative of global NWP models.
 Much more validation information can be found in [5].